 - Working with students to create online learning resources

 In order to assist teachers and academic staff meet the requirements described above I have created a set of workshops specifically designed for educators.
 The focus of each workshop is upon the sharing and provision of practical solutions that can be used in the classroom.
-They are set out below.
+The workshops are set out below.